For many Christians, the word mysticism raises eyebrows.

 Not just doing things for God.

-But learning to live in God—and allowing that communion to slowly, faithfully, and sometimes painfully transform who we are.
+But learning to live in God, and allowing that communion to slowly, faithfully, and sometimes painfully transform who we are.

 Mystery Is Not the Problem.
 It’s the Starting Point.

-and God is also beyond our ability to fully grasp, explain, or control.
+While God is real, personal, and loving, God is also beyond our ability to fully grasp, explain, or control.

 The mystics simply take this seriously.